nexpid/Vengeance/README.md

 ## ❔ How do I use Vengeance?

+### If using Revenge Rewrite

-You must first use [Revenge Rewrite](https://github.com/revenge-mod/revenge-rewrite).
-Go to Revenge's Developer settings, press the "Evaluate JavaScript" button and paste in this code:
+Enable Developer settings in Plugins > Developer settings.
+Then, open Developer settings and tap the "Evaluate JavaScript" button and paste in this code:

 ```js
 revenge.modules.native.FileModule.writeFile(